CTN-policy/ctn-policy-institute/_posts/2025-12-06-africas-development-crossroads.md

 Public institutions in many countries remain slow, unpredictable, and overly bureaucratic, discouraging both domestic and foreign investment.
 Public finance systems often lack transparency, resulting in leakages and inefficient allocation of resources.
 Frequent policy shifts tied to political cycles undermine long-term planning, while low levels of accountability erode public trust.

 Successful economies do not depend on powerful individuals; they depend on strong, reliable institutions.
-For Africa to accelerate development, governance reform must become a central pillar—not a peripheral aspiration.
+For Africa to accelerate development, governance reform must become a central pillar not a peripheral aspiration.

 ## Technology: The Engine of Africa’s Future Competitiveness